 Examination candidates are enrolled in CMTBC’s online course: Law, Ethics and Professionalism.
-CMTBC developed the course to ensure that candidates from all streams of entry – graduates of recognized education programs in BC, foreign-educated and others applying through the credential and prior learning assessment process, and RMTs from other regulated provinces in Canada – have a shared knowledge base of jurisprudence, ethical decision-making, communications, and professionalism reflecting the requirements for clinical practice in BC.
+CMTBC developed the course to ensure that candidates from all streams of entry – graduates of recognized education programs in BC, foreign-educated and others applying through the prior learning assessment process, and RMTs from other regulated provinces in Canada – have a shared knowledge base of jurisprudence, ethical decision-making, communications, and professionalism reflecting the requirements for clinical practice in BC.

 Law, Ethics and Professionalism consists of 10 modules.
 At the end of each module, candidates must successfully pass a quiz on the contents of that module to progress to the next one.
 All material required to succeed is provided within each module.
 Candidates are encouraged to take their time with the material, follow the links, use the interactive learning tools, and reflect on their practice.

 The performance-based assessment (PBA) provides an opportunity for candidates to demonstrate their readiness for practice through completion of competencies outlined in the Inter-Jurisdictional Practice Competencies and Performance Indicators for Massage Therapists at Entry-to-Practice (PDF).

 The PBA is held in clinic rooms with one observing examiner and one standardized patient-examiner, both of whom are RMTs.

 Candidates are required to demonstrate palpation, muscle testing, interview skills, assessment techniques appropriate to the presenting condition, massage treatment, home care including hydrotherapy, stretch and strengthening recommendations, and suggestions for modifications to activities of daily living.

 The examiners observe and experience how the candidate’s treatment relates to the presenting condition, in addition to draping and support during the treatment.
 Limb handling and treatment modifications for the patient’s ability are assessed.
-Candidates are also graded on communications, professionalism, integration of academic knowledge into practical competencies, and their skill at building a therapeutic relationship.
+Candidates are also assessed on communications, professionalism, integration of academic knowledge into practical competencies, and their skill at building a therapeutic relationship.

 Before entering Room 1